 Univ.
-Grenoble-Alpes (U.G.A.): two entities with a single name
+Grenoble-Alpes (U.G.A.): two entities with a single name in a merging process

-The Shanghai ranking induces structural major changes for international visibility.
+The Shanghai ranking induces major structural changes for international visibility.
 After the student riots of 1968, the french universities were splited by thematic (Natural science (including math and CS), Human science (including economy), Languages).
 Now, the numerous small universities are being merge to become more visible.

 Univ.
 Grenoble-Alpes was formally created in 2016, after some false start in

 The confusion with one common name for two administrative entities is absolutely voluntary.
-The final goal is a single entity, hopefully named Univ.
-Grenoble-Alpes.
+The final goal is a single entity, hopefully, named Univ.
+Grenoble Alpes.

 Physicists need computer.

 Inria is the national research agency in computer science and automation.
 For my team, it gives around 40% of the funding of the team (including salary).
-It finances also well Administrative management of the team.
+It finances also well the administrative management of the team.
 Its direct participation in the “life” of larger entities containing the teams is quite sparse.